Buying Vs Renting in NYC: What’s Your Best Option?

 Liquid Funds

-Banks want to ensure that you have money in your pocket to keep paying your mortgage in case the unexpected occurs.
+Banks want to ensure you have money to keep paying your mortgage if the unexpected occurs.

-The requirements for how much liquid funds you need to have on hand varies based on your lender, loan type, and property type.
+The requirements for how much liquid funds you need on hand vary based on your lender, loan type, and property type.

-But in general, you will be expected to have at least a year’s worth of mortgage payments on hand after closing.
+But in general, you will be expected to have at least a year's mortgage payments after closing.

 Credit Score